ammoradi/virta-bus-checker/README.md

 - React Testing Library

 ## Limitation
 A real bus checker web app should not show the incoming buses in 3-digit next minutes!
-But due to lack of data samples and to show how the minute estimation feature works, we ignored filtering bus arrivals in more than 1 hour!
+But due to lack of data samples and to show how the minutes estimation feature works, we don't filter bus arrivals in more than 1 hour!

 ## Todo
 - [ ] add `eslint` and `prettier`.